Hurricane Harvey's toxic impact deeper than public told

 Nearly half a billion gallons of industrial wastewater mixed with storm water surged out of just one chemical plant in Baytown, east of Houston on the upper shores of Galveston Bay.

-Benzene, vinyl chloride, butadiene and other known human carcinogens were among the dozens of tons of industrial toxins released into surrounding neighborhoods and waterways following Harvey's torrential rains.
+Benzene, vinyl chloride, butadiene and other known human carcinogens were among the dozens of tons of industrial toxic substances released into surrounding neighborhoods and waterways following Harvey's torrential rains.

 In all, reporters catalogued more than 100 Harvey-related toxic releases — on land, in water and in the air.
 Most were never publicized, and in the case of two of the biggest ones, the extent or potential toxicity of the releases was initially understated.

-Only a handful of the industrial spills have been investigated by Texas and federal regulators, reporters found.
+Only a handful of the industrial spills have been investigated by federal regulators, reporters found.

 Texas regulators say they have investigated 89 incidents, but have yet to announce any enforcement actions.